AppsFlyerSDK/Unity/README.md

 1. Copy the Assets folder from AppsFlyer's Unity plugin to your Unity project.

-2. Open /Assets/Editor/PostprocessBuildPlayer and set your AppsFlyer's code and Apple app bundle ID. my $APPS_FLYER_KEY = "PLACE YOUR KEY HERE";
+2. Open /Assets/Editor/PostprocessBuildPlayer and set your AppsFlyer's code and Apple app ID. my $APPS_FLYER_KEY = "PLACE YOUR KEY HERE";
- my $APPLE_ID   = "YOUR BUNDLE ID";
+ my $APPLE_ID   = "YOUR APPLE APP ID";

 3. Build the project for iOS.